vamartid/R.A.P./readme.md

-Although RAP is a music category the name, stands forfor Resource Allocation Problem.
+Although RAP is a music category, the name of this project stands for Resource Allocation Problem.

-This project is an implementation of the Resource Allocation Problem.
-There are some objects called resources, and There are some other runnable-objects called Costumers.
+This implementation has objects called resources, and other runnable-objects called Costumers.
-Costumers can allocate a number of resource object to run.
+Costumers can allocate a number of resource object to run and use them for some time.
-If a costumer is not able to allocate the number of the resources he needs he waits till he is able to.
+If a costumer is not able to allocate the number of the resources he needs he waits until he is able to.
 If he finds them he is able to run.
+Many costumers can use resources the same time.
+When costumers free the resources they use the waiting costumers can check for their  needed resources.